 Thanks for visiting the YD300 page.
 You can click on the booking link to reserve your ticket.
-There is also a link to the 2015 route.
-This WILL NOT be the 2016 route.
 Due to some recent access issues there will be some minor changes to the 1st section of the ride.
 Very soon I will be sending out our first email with some more info on the YD300 but for those not sure what all the fuss is about let me explain.

 At 8am on the 25th June you will be leaving Riders Cycle Centre on a 300km road/off road ride through the stunning Yorkshire Dales.
 Carrying all that you need to survive two days on your bike you will follow a pre planned route uploaded to your Garmin or paper map up and down the Dales.
 Expect some climbing and some dark places.
 Expect a challenge but be prepared for anything.
 If you need any more info please give me a call at Riders Cycle Centre.
 I have posted a few things below that may help and some web sites to browse through.
 Cheers.

 - Click on the above link to confirm your place or call 01756 796844 for further details.

 - Your email address will be added to a mailing list.
 I will be releasing ride info and a news letter monthly.

 - The ride will start at 8am on Saturday 25th June 2015.
 RCC will be available on the Friday if any riders wish to travel up and bunk down for the night.